 Mark Lowenthal has cited that Eisenhower reportedly rebuked the idea to Kennedy, stating that given the scale and complexity of the operation and what it stood to gain, the United States could not have plausibly hoped to deny having taken any part (Lowenthal, 297).
-Upsetting many at home in government, the outcome also negatively affected public opinion about the US abroad, particularly in Western Europe such as in France and the United Kingdom.
+Upsetting many at home in government, the outcome also negatively affected public opinion about the U.S. abroad, particularly in Western Europe such as in France and the United Kingdom.

-As the Bay of Pigs failure was a sensational failure at the start of Kennedy’s Presidency, European media outlets speculated whether such heavy-handed methods were to be characteristic of US policy (Reactions to Cuba in Western Europe, Kennedy Library website).
+As the Bay of Pigs failure was a sensational failure at the start of Kennedy’s presidency, European media outlets speculated whether such heavy-handed methods were to be characteristic of U.S. policy (Reactions to Cuba in Western Europe, Kennedy Library website).
 The CIA in the aftermath experienced a damning appraisal of its conduct in an internal investigation prompted by DCI Allen Dulles, which concluded: “The Agency became so wrapped up in the military operation that it failed to appraise the chances of success realistically.
 Furthermore, it failed to keep the national policymakers adequately and realistically informed of the conditions considered essential for success.”
 (Warner, CIA Website).
 Essentially, the CIA became enamored with the planning of the operation instead of its focus on the end goal of deposing Castro as a matter of policy.
-This conclusion, however, did not meet with agreement with those who planned the operation in the Directorate for Plans and those who sided with the report’s conclusions on CIA internal failures, causing internal friction for many years (Warner, CIA website).
+This conclusion, however, did not meet with agreement from those who planned the operation in the Directorate for Plans and those who sided with the report’s conclusions on CIA internal failures, causing internal friction for many years (Warner, CIA website).

 A Failure in More Than One Sense